-If done right, the time you spend practising will be fun, not a chore you have to fulfil in order to achieve your goals.
+If done right, the time you spend practicing will be fun, not a chore you have to fulfill in order to achieve your goals.

 Like many other guitar players, I have spent hours of frustration studying the “wrong” things or rather, the right things in the wrong order.

 At one point, I was studying tons of scales in various positions which, though I found it useful at a later stage, wasn’t what I really needed back then.
 I was learning all those scales but didn’t have a clue on how to use them when it mattered.

 I was spending so much time practicing, yet when I tried to play along with other musicians, no ideas would come up.
 It was so frustrating that at a point I was considering giving up.